cloki0610/CI-Portfolio-Project-4/README.md

 and the comment form should in the same page with all comments from all members.

 Implementation:
- - In theme_overview template, under the information section, \
+ - In theme_overview template, under the button section, \
    authorize user can see a form with textfield generate by crispy form library, \
    they can leave comment on the textview and leave comment on the theme.
  - If user are unauthorized, they can only see all the comments on the page, \